circlefin/verite/packages/docs/verite/appendix/messages.md

       }
     ]
   },
-  "verifiableCredential": [], // Credential would be found here "proof": {} // Proof object, i.e. typed VP signature, would be found here }
+  "verifiableCredential": [], // Credential would be found here, as a JWT, i.e. ["eyJhbG..."]
+  "proof": {} // Proof object, i.e. typed VP signature, would be found here }
 ```